EFL playoffs: History

 In an attempt to persuade fans to return to the stadia, the Football League had rejected a £19 million television deal to broadcast matches live on the BBC and ITV before the 1985–86 Football League season, with League president Jack Dunnett suggesting that "football is prepared to have a year or two with no television".
 In December 1985 a ten-point plan was agreed which aimed to revitalise the financial affairs of the league.
 This "Heathrow Agreement" included a structural reorganisation of the league, reducing the top tier from 22 clubs to 20, and the introduction of play-offs to facilitate the change.
 The play-offs were brought in at the end of the 1986–87 Football League season.
-They were initially introduced for two years, with the proviso that if they were successful with the general public they would be retained permanently.
+They were initially introduced for two years, with the provision that if they were successful with the general public they would be retained permanently.

 Format

 History

-For the first two seasons after the play-offs were inaugurated, the semi-finals were played between the three sides finishing below the automatic promotion sides and the team one place above the relegation zone in the division above.
+For the first two seasons after the play-offs were inaugurated, the semi-finals were played between the three sides finishing below the automatic promotion places and the team one place above the relegation zone in the division above.

 Current

-As of 2021, the English Football League play-offs involve the four teams that finish directly below the automatic promotion places in each of the Championship, League One and League Two, respectively the second, third, and fourth tiers of the English football league system.
+As of 2021, the English Football League play-offs involve the four teams that finish directly below the automatic promotion places in each of the Championship, League One and League Two (the second, third, and fourth tiers of the English football league system).
 These teams meet in a series of play-off matches to determine the final team that will be promoted.
-The best-ranked team that fail to get automatically promoted plays the worst team that make the playoffs, in a two-legged tie while the other two teams play in each other in a two-legged tie: these matches are referred to as the "play-off semi-finals".
-The first leg between two teams in the semi-finals is played at the ground of the side with the lower position in the league, while the second leg takes place at the higher-ranking side's ground.
+The best-ranked team that fails to get automatically promoted plays the worst team that makes the playoffs while the other two teams play against each other, both in a two-legged tie: these matches are referred to as the "play-off semi-finals".
+The first leg between two teams in the semi-finals is played at the ground of the lower-position team in the league, while the second leg takes place at the higher-ranking side's ground.
 According to the EFL, "this is designed to give the highest finishing team an advantage".